-- General and specific medicine 5 (3.0 ECTS credits)
+- General and Specific Medicine 5 (3.0 ECTS credits)

 Medicine 1: Anatomy and Physiology (4.5 ECTS credits)

-Language disorders in adults (4.5 ECTS credits)
+Language Disorders in Adults (4.5 ECTS credits)

 - Research Seminars and Ethics (4.5 ECTS credits)

-General research questions concern how acquired cognitive impairment affects word finding and writing skills, and how progressive aphasia syndromes are related to patterns of brain atrophy as revealed by magnetic resonance imaging.
+General research questions concern how acquired cognitive impairment affects word finding and writing skills, and how primary progressive aphasia syndromes are related to patterns of brain atrophy as revealed by magnetic resonance imaging.
 Current projects are aimed at investigating whether aspects of language processing can be used as diagnostic markers for cognitive decline and self-rating assessment methods for dysphagia.